divvun/libdivvun/README.md

 ## Moving words

-This `DELETE` tag mentioned above is also useful when moving a word as part of a suggestion – here we copy (split) the cohort, move the one copy (tagged `&ADDED`) and `DELETE` the other.
+This `DELETE` tag mentioned above is also useful when moving a word as part of a suggestion – to do that, we *copy* the cohort, placing one copy (tagged `&ADDED`) in the correct position, and marking the original as `DELETE`.
 As an example, let's correct the Norwegian word order from

     I dag eg til skulen gjekk.